ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the client identified by NODENAME.
 The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ8).
-If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

 The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
-If that is not the case, the handler responds with a 4.01 (Unauthorized) error response.
+If that is not the case, the handler responds with a 4.03 (Forbidden) error response.

 Additionally, the handler verifies that the node is a current member of the group.
-If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

 If verification succeeds, the handler returns a 2.05 (Content) message containing both the group keying material and the individual keying material for the Client, or information enabling the Client to derive it.
 The payload of the response is formatted as a CBOR map.
 The format for the group keying material is the same as defined in the response of {{gid-get}}.
 The specific format of individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ18) and registered in {{iana-reg}}.